secret-family-recipes-6/backend/README.md

 A recipe has:

 - a unique `id` - Not needed, creates by itself and auto increments
-- title - required
+- title -
-- user_id
 - source
 - category
 - recipe_img

+ingredients have:

+- a unique `id` - Not needed, creates by itself and auto increments
+- ingredient

+Instructions have:

+- a unique `id` - Not needed, creates by itself and auto increments
+- instruction